ayrtonm/psx-sdk-rs/README.md

     ```

     Note that enabling incremental compilation here only affects the build of
     the compiler itself, not any code generated for the PlayStation.
+This can
+    speed up compilation of the compiler after an initial build, but comes at
+    the cost of increased memory usage and storage requirements.

 3. Patch the rust compiler: